 After lunch, ice cream at “Santini” is a must – even if it’s winter.
 “Santini” is the most famous ice cream shop in Portugal and is over 70 years old.
 They are known for using the freshest ingredients.
 Tip for the vegans: all their fruit-flavored ice cream is plant-based and dairy-free.

-What are some activities for kids in Lisbon?
+Child-friendly Lisbon: What are some activities for kids in Lisbon, Portugal?

 Traveling with kids can be stressful.
-But don’t worry, Lisbon is a very child-friendly capital.
+But don’t worry, Lisbon is a very child-friendly capital and your trip to Lisbon can be stress-free if you plan accordingly.
 There are many activities for kids in Lisbon, the kind that parents can also enjoy.
-One of the top favorites is the “Hippo” tour, an amphibious sightseeing tour of Lisbon (around 30€ per person).
-The tour bus covers top attractions like Avenida da Liberdade and then transforms into a boat and sails the Tagus River.
+One of the top favorites is the “Hippo” tour, an amphibious sightseeing guided tour of Lisbon (around 30€ per person).
+The tour bus covers top attractions and then transforms into a boat and sails the Tagus River.

 The Oceanário de Lisboa in Parque das Nações, the city ‘s aquarium, is one of the largest in Europe.
 With over 8,000 sea creatures and incredibly cute otters, this is the perfect activity for the whole family.
 Kids under 3 years old get in for free and for kids up to 12 years old tickets cost €10.